timfaniran/slugsei/README.md

-# google-cloud-mlb
+# SlugSeiAI

 ## Inspiration

-Baseball is a game of precision, timing, and technique, yet not everyone has access to top-tier coaching.
-Whether you’re a beginner learning the fundamentals or an advanced player refining your swing, personalized feedback can make all the difference.
-We wanted to bridge the gap between professional coaching and everyday players by harnessing AI to provide real-time, data-driven insights.
+Baseball is a game of precision, but not everyone has access to elite coaching.
+What if you could see exactly how to improve your swing, down to the smallest detail?

+With SlugSei, players at any level can unlock their potential using real-time data like launch angle (optimized at 10-30 degrees), exit velocity (elite players average 95+ mph), and bat speed (just 1-2 mph faster can add 10-15 feet to your hits).
+Studies show players using data-driven coaching improve batting averages by up to 20% and gain 5-7 mph in exit velocity in just months.
+It’s not just practice, it’s practicing smarter.
+SlugSei makes pro-level insights accessible, so user can see measurable results faster.

 ## What it does

-Slugger Sensei is an AI-powered baseball coach that analyzes a player’s swing mechanics through video input and provides instant feedback to improve their hitting performance.
-Using computer vision and machine learning, it tracks key metrics such as bat speed, stance, hand positioning, and follow-through, offering personalized recommendations for better accuracy, power, and consistency.
-Players can upload their swings, compare them to professional athletes, and receive targeted drills to enhance their game.
+SlugSei is an AI-powered baseball coach that analyzes your swing mechanics through video and delivers instant, actionable feedback to elevate your hitting performance.
+Using advanced computer vision and machine learning, it tracks and measures critical metrics to help you improve faster and smarter.

+Key Features

+- Swing Analysis: Tracks bat speed, stance, hand positioning, follow-through, launch angle, and exit velocity.

+- Instant Feedback: Provides real-time insights on your swing mechanics and areas for improvement.

+- Performance Tracking: Monitors your progress over time with detailed metrics and trends.

+- Personalized Coaching: Offers tailored recommendations and drills based on your unique swing data.

+- Pro Comparisons: Compare your swing mechanics to professional athletes for benchmark insights.

+- Drill Library: Access customized drills designed to target specific weaknesses and refine your skills.

+- Data Storage: Save and review your swing history to track improvement and set goals.

+SlugSei turns raw data into actionable steps, helping you practice smarter and see measurable results faster.

 ## How we built it